dhruuuuuv/tuning-in/README.md

 # tuning in

-a sound object for norns. six nature soundscapes — birdsong, forest, rain, stream, fire, night — blended continuously through a single control. a second control ages the sound like a dying tape machine. no menus, no screens to navigate. just two knobs and a landscape.
+a sound object for norns. six nature soundscapes: birdsong, forest, rain, stream, fire, night. blended continuously through a single control. a second control ages and worbles the sound.

 ![tuning in](doc/cover.png)